-Policy on Access to Blackboard Assessment/Accreditation Data Covering Prior Academic Terms
+Process for Access to Blackboard Assessment/Accreditation Data Covering Prior Academic Terms

-Policy on Access to Blackboard Assessment/Accreditation Data Covering Prior Academic Terms
+Process for Access to Blackboard Assessment/Accreditation Data Covering Prior Academic Terms

-We in eLearning & STaR recognize the importance to academic units to be able to complete academic assessment/accreditation using various sources of data.
+We in eLearning recognize the importance to academic units to be able to complete academic assessment/accreditation using various sources of data.
 During any current/active term, requests to have access to Blackboard shell data (including graded content), can be done via the eUpdate process within the Office of Records and Registration. eUpdates will not allow access to courses (and course data) after a term ends.